tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Honestly, I recommend reading [MoonMeander's heartfelt recap of the team's journey.](https://www.twitlonger.com/show/n_1srpctq)
+**How did this roster happen?** TSM?
+In *my* Dota 2?
+It's more likely than you think.
+This is the exact same roster as Undying from TI10.
+After their 13-16th place finish in Romania, Moonmeander contemplated moving to a coach role this season, but decided to play for a little longer.

 **How was their DPC year?** 1380 points